pavi-ninjaac/spam_or_ham_fsec/initial_thoughts.md

 - So. we need to convert -1 to 1 (positive class)
 - we need to convert 1 to 0 (negative class).

+# Improvements:
+- Get more data to train the models.
+- Try better Data augmentation techniques, like GAN for generate more data.
+- Can try fine-tuning LLMs if we have text as input.
+- Since we have very less amount of data, even very complex DL models are just overfitting the data. ***Generate or collect more data.***